-During the three-year agreement signed between MotoGP rights holder Dorna and Triumph, the British motorcycle manufacturer will supply Moto2 teams with race-tuned 765cc triple engines.
+During the Grand Prix of Italy at Mugello, Triumph Motorcycles was announced as the official Moto2 engine supplier beginning in 2019.During the three-year agreement signed between MotoGP rights holder Dorna and Triumph, the British motorcycle manufacturer will supply Moto2 teams with race-tuned 765cc triple engines.
 This is the same platform that Triumph uses in its 2017 Street Triple RS.

 MotoGP reports that the new engine is a significant development of the race-winning Daytona 675R powerplant that has powered Supersport wins at the Isle of Man TT, Daytona 200 and British Supersport Championships in 2014 and 2015 – with Moto2 ready to add more incredible pedigree to the history of the class and legendary British manufacturer.